LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/Townies Need Artisan Goods Readme.txt

 ||Shout Outs||
 Airyn, for ideas and support.
-JeweledNebula, for ideas.
+JeweledNebula, for ideas and support.
 Calcite / CopperSun, for ideas and support.
-Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible either. atravita, for their help in the Stardew Valley Discord.
+Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible either. atravita, for their help in the SDV server.
-Lumina, for their help in the Stardew Valley Discord.
+Lumina, for their help in the SDV and DSV server.
-Lemurkat, for their help in the Stardew Valley Discord. elhrvy, for their help in the Stardew Valley Discord. existentialdread, for their help in the DSV server.
+Lemurkat, for their help in the SDV server. elhrvy, for their help in the SDV server. existentialdread, for their help in the DSV server.
 Gervig, for sending me that test save for a different special order mod I was testing (Townies Need Food<https://www.moddrop.com/stardew-valley/mods/1032940-townies-need-food>).
 I used it for testing TNAG!
 Arknir, for fantastic mods like Lucikiel and Lavril.
 I referred to Lucikiel to figure out event works.
 Arknir, you're a legend <3